 Meter readings are taken at the beginning and end of the tenancy to ensure the correct bills are calculated.
 Council tax is not payable for full time students.

 Rent will be payable in 4 instalments.
 Our contracts cover a 12-month period and so you are able to stay in the house over the summer.
 We don’t charge reservation fees, admin fees, application fees and we don’t ask for guarantors over the rent .

 We ask for a deposit of £200 per student which is held in the Deposit Protection Service.
 The deposit is paid at the point the rental contract is signed and is returned at the end of the tenancy.
 We give advice on how to avoid deductions from the deposit and it’s rare for us to make deductions.

 How the letting process works

 If you are interested in one of our houses, then contact us to arrange a viewing.
 If you then want to go ahead with renting a property, let us know, and we will send you an email with various documents for you to read through.
-These include the tenancy agreement, student guidelines, details of the deposit protection service, the Government's How to Rent booklet, the energy performance certificate and the gas certificate of the property.
+These include the tenancy agreement, student guidelines, details of the deposit protection service, the Government's How to Rent booklet, the energy performance certificate, the gas certificate and electrical report of the property.
 If you have any questions about these documents then let us know.
 We would then arrange a meeting to go through any remaining questions you have and to sign the contract.
-We would need you to pay the deposit and to provide us with a student status letter from the University (this confirms you are a student and allows us to exempt the property from council tax) and also Right to Rent Identification such as a photocopy of your passport (it is a Government requirement that we check all tenants have a right to reside in the UK).
+We would need you to pay the deposit and to provide us with a student status letter from the University (this confirms you are a student and thus exempt from council tax) and also Right to Rent Identification such as a photocopy of your passport (it is a Government requirement that we check all tenants have a right to reside in the UK).
 If you then let us know two weeks before you want to move into the house, we'll ensure the house is cleaned and ready for you, and we can arrange a day to handover the keys.